paulfioravanti/tachyons-components/README.md

 # Tachyons Components

-This is my attempt to (mostly) re-create the [Tachyons Components][] documentation pages using [Elm][].
+This is my attempt to re-create the code examples on the [Tachyons Components][] documentation pages using [Elm][].

 The purpose is simply for web interface coding practice using [Tachyons][] and Elm.

-Currently a work in progress, but you can see the results at:
+Currently deployed at:

 - Heroku: <https://tachyons-components.herokuapp.com/>